Short-Read vs Long-Read for AAV and Integration Site Analysis — A Decision-Focused Method Selection Guide

 Typical Artifact Patterns

 Edge effects and dropouts near hairpin structures, concatemer-like signals, chimeric amplicons, and inconsistent breakpoint inferences are all well-documented phenomena around AAV ITRs.
-For example, see the 2024–2025 papers discussing ITR structure and concatemerization patterns: AAV ITR artifact and concatemerization insights (2024–2025).
+Reviews and primary literature across 2024–2025 describe these pitfalls in detail and recommend multi-signal validation schemes; for example, see the 2024–2025 papers discussing ITR structure and concatemerization patterns (various publishers): AAV ITR artifact and concatemerization insights (2024–2025).

-For process-focused readers, the following reference explains workflow and analysis challenges for ITRs: AAV ITR sequencing workflow, analysis, challenge & trend.
+For process-focused readers, the following reference explains workflow, analysis challenges, and trend considerations for ITRs: AAV ITR sequencing workflow, analysis, challenge & trend.

 Minimum Evidence Standard

-A conservative minimum for "resolved" near ITRs is multi-signal concordance reproduced across independent runs under frozen parameters.
+A conservative minimum for "resolved" near ITRs is multi-signal concordance (for example, short-read split support and/or long-read contiguity) reproduced across independent runs under frozen parameters.
+Where disputes persist, set a policy for optional orthogonal confirmation.

 When to Escalate

-Escalate from short-read-only to long-read or hybrid when ambiguous integrity patterns near ITRs recur across two or more runs, when orientation or MAPQ patterns conflict, or when fragmented signals cannot be reconciled into a contiguous structural explanation.
+Escalate from short-read-only to long-read or hybrid when ambiguous integrity patterns near ITRs recur across two or more runs, when orientation or MAPQ patterns conflict, or when fragmented signals cannot be reconciled into a contiguous structural explanation at the agreed thresholds.

 ISA Method Priorities